-Advance tickets are $18 each for Conservancy members and $22 each for the general public, and $16 for youth (member or general public).
+Advance tickets are $18 each for Conservancy members, $22 each for the general public, and $16 for youth (member or general public).
 Any remaining tickets sold at the door are $22.

-We don't offer series tickets, but you can purchase tickets to each seperate screening on your own.
+We don't offer series tickets, but you can purchase tickets to each separate screening on your own.

 You can buy up to four tickets per screening at the member price and unlimited tickets at the non-member price.
 If you're a Cornerstone member, you can buy up to eight tickets per screening at the member price, but you can buy only four of them online (for more, contact the office at firstname.lastname@example.org or 213-623-2489).

 We do not provide ticket refunds or exchanges.
 If you attend a screening and have an extra ticket, we would gladly welcome you returning it to the Conservancy for resale.
 If you buy a ticket but don't attend the screening, we will gratefully accept your purchase as a donation.

-For downtown screenings, parking is available at various rates in surface lots on or near Broadway ($5-15); there's also a limited amount of metered street parking.
+Parking is available at various rates in surface lots near theatres; there's also a limited amount of metered street parking.

 Yes, we encourage you to use public transportation to Last Remaining Seats screenings.
 The Broadway theatres are conveniently located near the Pershing Square Metro station at Fifth and Hill Streets and the 7th Steet Metro station.
-The Wiltern is located directly across the screet from the Wilshire/Western Purple Line station.
 For details on how to take the Metro Rail or busses to Last Remaining Seats, visit metro.net.